khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Supports
       </td>
       <td>
-        <p>The product does not include any moving, blinking, or scrolling content that lasts for more than 5 seconds.</p>
-        <p>Information that is auto-updated is essential for showing correct status.</p>
+        <p>The product does not include any moving, blinking, or scrolling content that lasts for more than 5 seconds.
+Information that is auto-updated is essential for showing correct status.</p>
       </td>
     </tr>
     <tr>